 - Critical analysis of current local and international topics and examine their importance in a professional and research setting through critical analysis of current literature and practice.

 Overview of Learning Activities

-The course will include a wide range of activities designed to stimulate your interest in the topics being covered.
+The course will include a wide range of blended learning activities designed to stimulate your interest in the topics being covered.
 The theoretical and practical components of this course are highly integrated.
-Online lectures, active learning workshops, and practicals will facilitate both group and independent learning.
+Online lectures, active learning workshops, self-directed online learning activities, class discussions and feedback from learning activities will facilitate both group and independent learning.
 This includes self-paced lectures delivered online.

-You will participate in practical laboratory sessions where you will learn the techniques used in a contemporary immunology laboratory.
-You will work both individually and collaboratively with your peers and subject experts at the interface of theory, experimentation and application.
+Integrated active learning workshops will involve various activities to consolidate lecture concepts and introduce clinical cases relevant to course content.
+Review and analysis of content presented by experts in the field of Clinical Immunology will be covered and assessed in these workshops.
+You will participate in engaging and relevant practical laboratory sessions where you will learn the techniques used in a contemporary immunology laboratory.
+You will work both individually and also collaboratively with your peers and subject experts at the interface of theory, experimentation and application

 Overview of Learning Resources

 Learning resources in this course include lecture notes, active learning workshop worksheets, laboratory notes and online learning material.
 All resources are made available via the RMIT online Learning Management System (LMS) Canvas.
 Prescribed textbooks and recommended references are available in the library.

 Please refer to the Resources Folder via the RMIT online Learning Management System (LMS) Canvas.

 Assessment Task 1:Written Assessment